apacheignite/documentation/data-grid/transactions.md

 {
   "type": "info",
   "title": "Cross-Cache Transactions",
   "body": "You can combine multiple operations from different caches into one transaction.
-Note that this allows to update caches of different types, like `REPLICATED` and `PARTITIONED` caches, in one transaction."
+Note that this allows you to update caches of different types, like `REPLICATED` and `PARTITIONED` caches, in one transaction."
 }
 [/block]